For as tiny as it is, Viñales, Cuba has a lot to offer to visitors.

 Hike to Los Aquaticos

 One of the best trails is the one that goes to Los Aquaticos, a tiny community that lives up on the hills and believes in the healing power of water.
-It is not a hard hike, but keep in mind that it is entirely uphill on the way up, and since there is no share it can get exhausting depending on the time of day you do it.
+It is not a hard hike, but keep in mind that it is entirely uphill on the way there, and since there is no shade it can get exhausting depending on the time of day you do it.

 Another good hike is the one that goes through Palmarito Valley, where you can admire the best tobacco plantations in the country.